surrey-78/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6   Logic Programming – Tower of hanoi
 ### REGISTER NUMBER : 212222040166
 ### AIM:
 To  write  a logic program  to solve Towers of Hanoi problem  using SWI-PROLOG.